 Recent activities and publications

-- Book chapter in Political Narratives in the Middle East and North Africa--Perceptions of Instability and Conceptions of Order, Wolfgang Mühlberger and Toni Alaranta eds., Springer, 2019.
+- “The Chinese MENA Narrative: Peace with Development via the Belt and Road Initiative” in Political Narratives in the Middle East and North Africa--Perceptions of Instability and Conceptions of Order, Wolfgang Mühlberger and Toni Alaranta eds., Springer, 2020.

-- “The Repercussions of Turkey-China Relations on its Transatlantic Relations” in Turkey and Transatlantic Relations, Sasha Toperich & Aylin Unver Noi, eds., Center for Transatlantic Relations/Brookings Institution, November 28, 2017.
+- “The Repercussions of Turkey-China Relations on its Transatlantic Relations” in Turkey and Transatlantic Relations, Sasha Toperich & Aylin Unver Noi, eds., Brookings Institution/Center for Transatlantic Relations, November 28, 2017.

 - PeaceGame, participant in tabletop exercise on Middle East crises convened by Foreign Policy Magazine and Government of the United Arab Emirates in Abu Dhabi, March 5-6, 2017.